-As to the course work that has to be done, the 4TU.Ethics Graduate School Programme has merged the educational tracks of the Philosophy of Science, Technology and Society (PSTS) Master offered by the University of Twente with various PhD courses that were especially designed for the 4TU.Ethics Graduate School Programme.
+As to the course work that has to be done, the 4TU.Ethics Graduate School Programme has merged the educational tracks of the Philosophy of Science, Technology and Society (PSTS) Master offered by the University of Twente with various PhD courses that were specially designed for the 4TU.Ethics Graduate School Programme.
 Together, these courses make up the educational programme of the 4TU.Ethics Graduate School.

 More precisely, the Twente PSTS Master contributes four courses to the 4TU.Ethics Graduate School Programme.
 They are:

 - Assessment of Emerging Technologies;